 When large organisations build software to support complex business processes the results are often disastrous.
 The problem is not helped by outdated procurement approaches.

-For complex builds with significant uncertainty, there’s an increasingly broad consensus that Agile methodologies deliver better results, yet we continue to end up with sequential, ‘Waterfall’-style delivery processes on large projects, driven by traditional fixed-price contracts.
+For complex builds with significant uncertainty, there is an increasingly broad consensus that Agile methodologies deliver better results, yet we continue to end up with sequential, ‘Waterfall’-style delivery processes on large projects, driven by traditional fixed-price contracts.
 Why?

 The net result of this is becoming locked into a Waterfall project, even though it’s a terrible model for delivering complex software.

-At Intranel, we call the process of teasing out the feature set for an MVP (and beyond) and quantifying the build effort ‘hybrid agile’ as it offers flexibility while providing the client with more certainty than a ‘pure’ agile approach:
+At Intranel, we call the process of teasing out the feature set for an MVP (Minimal Viable Product) and quantifying the build effort ‘hybrid agile’.

-- Hybrid agile provides a prioritised set of ‘deliverable’ features to specify in a contract, along with a range of costs and a timeframe for delivering core features that make up the MVP.
+- Range of costs and a timeframe for delivering core features that make up the MVP (Minimal Viable Product)